Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Semiparametric KSD test framework

 \begin{corollary} Suppose the assumptions in Theorems~\ref{thm:asymptotic_distribution} and \ref{thm:bootstrap_distribution} hold.
 Then, we have $\lim_{n\rightarrow\infty}\P_{H_0}[\phi_{n,\alpha}=1]=\alpha$. \end{corollary}

-Corollary~\ref{cor:asymptotic_validity} guarantees the asymptotic validity of the SKSD test under a generic nuisance estimation procedure.
-In practice, when applying the proposed method with a particular class of estimators, analysts can readily verify Assumption~\ref{assu:uale}, along with other standard regularity conditions.
+Corollary~\ref{cor:asymptotic_validity} establishes the asymptotic validity of the SKSD test under a generic nuisance estimation procedure.
+In practice, when applying the proposed method with a specific class of estimators, analysts can readily verify Assumption~\ref{assu:uale} together with other standard regularity conditions.